-- (1) An applicant may not reenter the program for three years following its receipt of a letter of extinguishment from Ginnie Mae.
+- (A) An applicant may not reenter the program for three years following its receipt of a letter of extinguishment from Ginnie Mae.
 Should an applicant be debarred or sanctioned by any government agency or by a government-chartered entity for a period in excess of the period that Ginnie Mae restricts reentry, it may not reenter any Ginnie Mae program until the removal of the other sanctions.
-If approved to reenter the MBS Program, the applicant must serve a three-year provisional participation (Please See MBS Guide Chapter 3, Part 10). - (2) Prior to receiving approval to participate in the Ginnie Mae MBS Program, an applicant may be required to reimburse Ginnie Mae for any deficiency that existed in the applicant's P&I and escrow custodial accounts at the time of extinguishment, as well as any other loss incurred by Ginnie Mae as a result of the default.
-If the deficiency or loss results from wrongdoing by the applicant or any principal, officer, employee or agent of the applicant, the applicant must reimburse Ginnie Mae for the deficiency or loss prior to receiving approval to participate in the Ginnie Mae MBS Program. - (3) A person employed by an applicant who served as a principal or officer of another Issuer at the time that Issuer was terminated under the Ginnie Mae MBS Program may be permitted to reenter the Program in accordance with MBS Guide, Ch.
-3, Part 11.
+If approved to reenter the MBS Program, the applicant must serve a three-year provisional participation (see Section 3-10). - (B) Prior to receiving approval to participate in the Ginnie Mae MBS Program, an applicant may be required to reimburse Ginnie Mae for any deficiency that existed in the applicant's P&I and escrow custodial accounts at the time of extinguishment, as well as any other loss incurred by Ginnie Mae as a result of the default.
+If the deficiency or loss results from wrongdoing by the applicant or any principal, officer, employee or agent of the applicant, the applicant must reimburse

+Ginnie Mae for the deficiency or loss prior to receiving approval to participate in the Ginnie Mae MBS Program.

+(C) A person employed by an applicant who served as a principal or officer of another Issuer at the time that Issuer was terminated under the Ginnie Mae MBS Program may be permitted to reenter the Program in accordance with Section 3-11 of this Guide.